A Generic Construction on Self-orthogonal Algebraic Geometric Codes and Its Applications: Introduction

 Using algebraic curves over finite fields, Goppa introduced an influential class of error-correcting codes known as algebraic-geometric (AG) codes \cite{G}.
-By leveraging the geometric properties of algebraic curves, AG code achieves higher code rate while preserving larger minimum distance for the same code length.
+By leveraging the geometric properties of algebraic curves, AG codes achieve higher code rate while preserving larger minimum distance for the same code length.
 This allows them to exceed the Gilbert-Varshamov (GV) bound, a threshold that classical codes often struggle to reach.
 By effectively balancing code rate and minimum distance, AG codes deliver superior error-correction performance for a given code length.
-These properties can be applied in several communication scenarios such as optimal locally repairable codes \cite{MX}.
+These properties can be applied to several communication scenarios such as optimal locally repairable codes \cite{MX}.

-By leveraging the geometric properties of algebraic curves, such as choosing appropriate set of rational points, we can get a series of self-orthogonal algebraic geometry codes.
+Based on the geometric properties of algebraic curves, such as selecting an appropriate set of rational points, we can construct a series of self-orthogonal algebraic geometry codes.
 For instance, certain Hermitian self-orthogonal codes with strong performance are derived from algebraic geometry codes \cite{JLLX}.
-In fact, by employing appropriate differential, we can characterize algebraic geometry codes being Euclidean or Hermitian self-orthogonal.
+In fact, by employing appropriate differential, we can characterize algebraic geometry codes to be Euclidean or Hermitian self-orthogonal.
 Related work in recent years can be found in \cite{HMMF},\cite{J}.
 In particular, H. Stichtenoth showed in \cite{ST} that there exists a family of algebraic geometry codes achieving the TVZ bound that are equivalent to self-orthogonal codes.

-In this paper, we construct some self-orthogonal codes via two kinds of maximal curves.
-The parameters of these codes are also determined/estimated.
+In this paper, we construct several classes of self-orthogonal codes using two types of maximal curves.
+The parameters of these codes are either determined explicitly or estimated.
 The paper is organized as follows.
-In Section $2$, we introduce some preliminary knowledge on AG codes which will be useful for the remaining paper.
-In Section $4$, we generalize the self-orthogonality criterion through residues in \cite{S}.
-In Section $4$, we construct several classes of self-orthogonal AG codes from two classes maximal curves.
-And we give some quantum codes with large minimal distances.
-In Section $5$, we construct several families of Euclidean self-orthogonal AG codes from the same types of maximal curves, and we also present almost Euclidean self-dual codes with large minimum distances.
+In Section~$2$, we present some preliminary results on algebraic geometry (AG) codes that will be useful throughout the paper.
+In Section~$3$, we generalize the self-orthogonality criterion based on residues given in~\cite{S2}.
+In Section~$4$, we construct several families of Hermitian self-orthogonal AG codes from two types of maximal curves and provide some quantum codes with large minimum distances.
+In Section~$5$, we construct several families of Euclidean self-orthogonal AG codes from the same types of maximal curves, and we also present almost Euclidean self-dual codes with large minimum distances.
 In Section~$6$, we conclude the paper with a comparison of our results and previously known constructions.